Do the preparation task first. Then read the article and do the exercises to check your understanding.

 How old is MI6?

-MI6 has recently celebrated its 100th anniversary.
-The agency started life in a small rented office in London in 1909 but it wasn’t officially recognised by the British government until 1995!
+MI6 started life in 1909 so it's over a hundred years old.
+However, it wasn’t officially recognised by the British government until 1995!

 Where is MI6?

-The agency has its present headquarters in a huge building at Vauxhall Cross on the banks of the river Thames in London.
-The building is shown in a recent James Bond film The World Is Not Enough.
-In the film, a bomb, hidden in a suitcase full of money, explodes inside the MI6 headquarters.
+The agency started off in a small, rented office but it has its present headquarters in a huge building at Vauxhall Cross on the banks of the River Thames in London.
+The building is shown in several James Bond films, including The World Is Not Enough and Skyfall.

-During the Second World War (1939-1945), MI6 communicated with agents through coded radio messages broadcast on the BBC.
-MI6 was also involved in the work of the code breakers who collected important enemy information at Bletchley Park in the south of England.
+During the Second World War (1939–1945), MI6 communicated with agents through coded radio messages broadcast on the BBC.
+MI6 was also involved in breaking other countries’ codes in order to understand their secret communications.
+Most of this code breaking work was done at Bletchley Park, in the south of England, by teams of people who were good at maths, languages or solving puzzles.
 Modern computers didn’t exist at that time and the code breakers had to use huge noisy machines to help them break the codes.

-MI6 now has an official website where anyone can learn about its history, read a glossary of Secret Intelligence Service words, have a virtual tour or even apply for a job.
+MI6 has an official website where anyone can learn about its history, read a glossary of Secret Intelligence Service words, take a virtual tour or even apply for a job.